DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

  ![](images/classic.png)

  9. You can now see the HTML report that **Allure** has generated.
-This provides you with rhe results of each test.
+This provides you with the results of each test in multiple different formats.